 During the Spring Term we switch our attention to Rugby 7s and have participated in local, county and national competitions.

-Most Saturdays will see eleven teams representing the school.
+Most Saturdays will see ten teams representing the school.

-If fixtures need to be cancelled due to inclement weather the decision will be publicised via the school website (if cancelled early enough in the week) or via the School's Twitter feed (if not).
-If in doubt, participants are advised to check before travelling.
+If fixtures need to be cancelled due to inclement weather the decision will be publicised via Teams and Twitter.

-Upcoming fixtures and previous results are posted on the SOCS Sports Website
+Upcoming fixtures and previous results are posted on the:

 In recent years ladies rugby has also been popular.
 There have been weekly training sessions as well as fixtures which has culminated in several players being chosen for county trials.